 Coherence

 Aside from carrying the information modulated on the downlink as telemetry, the carrier itself is used for tracking and navigating the spacecraft, as well as for carrying out some types of science experiments such as radio science or gravity field mapping.
 For each of these uses, an extremely stable downlink frequency is required, so that Doppler shifts on the order of fractions of a Hertz may be detected out of many GHz over periods of many hours.
-Currently only GNSS satellites carry the equipment required to maintain such frequency stability, although miniature atomic clocks for satellite use are being developed.
+Currently only Global Navigation Satellite System (GNSS) satellites carry the equipment required to maintain such frequency stability, although miniature atomic clocks for satellite use are being developed.
 Spacecraft transmitters are subject to wide temperature changes, which cause their output frequency to drift.
 The solution is to have the spacecraft generate a downlink that is coherent to the uplink it receives.

 This coherent signal is generated on the Earth with the aid of an atomic-based frequency standard in an environmentally controlled room, sustained by an uninterruptible power supply.
-This standard is used as a reference for generating an extremely stable uplink frequency for the spacecraft to use, in turn, to generate its coherent downlink and for a relay satellite to produce a coherent forward link..
+This standard is used as a reference for generating an extremely stable uplink frequency for the spacecraft to use, in turn, to generate its coherent downlink and for a relay satellite to produce a coherent forward link.
 (It also supplies a signal to the master clock that counts cycles and distributes UTC time.)
 For a hydrogen-maser system, the stability is equivalent to the gain or loss of 1 second in 30 million years.

 Once the spacecraft receives the stable uplink/forward link frequency, it multiplies that frequency by a predetermined constant (the ‘turnaround ratio’), and uses that value to generate its return link/downlink frequency.
 In this way, the downlink enjoys all the extraordinarily high stability in frequency that belongs to the massive, sensitive equipment that generated the uplink/forward link.
 It can thus be used for precisely tracking the spacecraft and for carrying out precision science experiments.
 The reason a spacecraft’s transponder multiplies the received frequency by a constant is to assure the return/downlink it generates will not cause interference with the forward/uplink being received.